01 of 05

 Texture and patterns can give a room more depth and dimension, and a wallpaper like the one in this cozy dining room is sophisticated and rich.
 Our eyes are drawn to this type of wall treatment.
 Just like your favorite fall pumpkin spice latte can make even a common cup of joe feel extra special, this wallpaper envelopes you and makes you feel like you're sitting in a very special place.
 Budget tip: wallpaper can be expensive to purchase and install.
-If you're on a budget, try painting a... stencil on the wall (read how to do this here).
+If you're on a budget, try painting a... stencil on the wall.
 If painting is too much DIY, find some richly patterned wrapping paper and either frame it around the room or Modge Podge it to a blank canvas - the bigger the better.Continue to 5 of 5 below.

 05 of 05